Art Into Action | Drawing Awareness to Childhood Lead Poisoning in Wisconsin

 Sources of toxic levels of lead include drinking water delivered through lead pipes, lead paint, and lead dust in older homes.
 The problem disproportionately affects lower income communities and neighborhoods, where residents often live in older homes and rental properties that haven’t been well maintained, which may contain lead-based paint–banned from use in 1978.
 Lead poisoning can cause long-lasting and irreversible effects on learning, development, and behavior in small children.

-- Mel Chin, a North Carolina-based conceptual visual artist whose passion for social and environmental causes is highlighted in his body of work.
+Mel Chin, a North Carolina-based conceptual visual artist whose passion for social and environmental causes is highlighted in his body of work.
 Chin has spent decades raising awareness about lead poisoning, which he learned about during a visit to New Orleans after Hurricane Katrina.
-In 2008, Chin initiated his nationwide art activation, the Fundred Project (on view at MMoCA now), aimed at prompting political action and increased government funding to help resolve the problem.
+In 2008, Chin initiated his nationwide art activation, the Fundred Project (on view at MMoCA through July 31, 2022), aimed at prompting political action and increased government funding to help resolve the problem.

-- Shy McElroy: a community organizer for the Coalition on Lead Emergency (COLE) in Milwaukee and the parent of a lead-affected child.
+Shy McElroy is a community organizer for the Coalition on Lead Emergency (COLE) in Milwaukee and the parent of a lead-affected child.

-- Dr. Beth Neary, co-president of Wisconsin Environmental Health Network and a Clinical Adjunct Assistant Professor of Pediatrics at the UW-Madison School of Medicine and Public Health.
+Dr. Beth Neary is the co-president of Wisconsin Environmental Health Network and a Clinical Adjunct Assistant Professor of Pediatrics at the UW-Madison School of Medicine and Public Health.
 She is the Wisconsin representative for the Pediatric Environmental Health Specialty Unit (PEHSU), Region 5.

 To learn more about lead exposure in Wisconsin, read Wisconsin misses chances to cut risk of lead exposure in drinking water.